precice/precice.github.io/pages/docs/adapters/calculix/adapter-calculix-pastix-build.md

 ## Required packages

 Make sur you have a working installation of preCICE.
-Also run these installation commands :
+Also run these installation commands, (after a call to `sudo apt update` and `sudo apt upgrade`) : build-essential cmake git gfortran flex bison zlib1g-dev

 ## Downloading CalculiX